 I’ve been a national newspaper journalist for many years but have always nursed the ambition to write novels about my favourite historical period – before, during and after the two world wars.
-And now with Exit Day I’m right up to date.

 Everyone has to start somewhere – and my first “journalistic” job was operating an old-fashioned plug-in telephone switchboard for a City of London financial weekly.
 When I’d cut off too many calls and they’d sent me on my way, I managed to secure reporting stints around the London suburbs of Wembley, Southall, Hayes and Harrow.
 I followed this by switching to sub-editing at an evening paper in Shropshire and then joining the Daily Express in Manchester and London.